 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town reports deferred inflows of resources related to pension in the government-wide statement of net position.
+The Town reports deferred inflows of resources related to pension and OPEB in the government-wide statement of net position.
 The Town also reports a deferred inflow of resources for advance property tax collections in the government-wide statement of net position and in the governmental funds balance sheet.
+A deferred inflow of resources related to pension and OPEB results from differences between expected and actual experience.
+These amounts are deferred and included in pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension and OPEB plan (active employees and inactive employees).
 Advance property tax collections represent taxes inherently associated with a future period.
 This amount is recognized during the period in which the revenue is associated.
-Also, for governmental funds, the

-Town reports unavailable revenue, which arises only under the modified accrual basis of accounting.
-The governmental funds report unavailable revenues from several sources: property taxes, long-term loans, and other receivables.
+Also, for governmental funds, the Town reports unavailable revenue, which arises only under the modified accrual basis of accounting.
+The governmental funds report unavailable revenues from several sources: property taxes, long-term loans and other receivables.
 These amounts are deferred and recognized as an inflow of resources (revenue) in the period in which the amounts become available.